a6patch/docs/docs/nodes/secure-node-ssl.md

+---
+title: Securing a Node with Nginx and Certbot
+---
-# Securing a node with Nginx and Certbot
+# Securing a Node with Nginx and Certbot

 This guide will help you to enable SSL on your node, making all HTTP communication encrypted.
 We will make use of Nginx and Certbot.